Ryo-N7/Ryo-N7.github.io/_posts/2017-09-05-japan-unemploy-pm.md

----
-layout: post
-title: "Japanese Prime Ministers and Unemployment Rate: A Timeline."
----

-Simple visualizations with ggplot2.
+Simple graphing with ggplot2.
 -----------------------------

-I was flipping through Hadley Wickham's *ggplot2* book the other day when I came across this:
+I was flipping through Hadley Wickham's *ggplot2* book the other day when I came across this (I added axis labels and title for clarity):

 ![](../assets/2017-09-05-japan-unemploy-pm_files/hadleys-plot-1.png)

 Which shows the unemployment data for the USA from 1967 to 2015 along with the Presidents in power during those periods (and their respective political parties).
 A very simple but poignant graph that (with added historical narrative) can tell us a lot about different stories about the US economy and the politics driving them!
 Motivated by this I set out to make a similar graph but with data from my birth country, Japan.

-I was able to download a dataset from the [Federal Reserve Bank of St. Louis](https://fred.stlouisfed.org/series/LRHUTTTTJPM156S) website for the unemployment data.
-It's a really fantastic source with loads of raw data from around the world that you can download (in Excel, .csv, .png, PowerPoint, and .pdf formats), and I will definitely be coming back here for other articles!
-This dataset comprises of the harmonized monthly unemployment rate for all Japanese people since 1960, which was good because I wanted a dataset that could shed light on Japan's post-war economic history and recovery.
-For a more in-depth analysis I would hunt down some Japanese sources which would include other economic metrics but for today we are just focusing on making a simple visualization with **ggplot2**.
+For the unemployment data, I was able to download a dataset from the [Federal Reserve Bank of St. Louis](https://fred.stlouisfed.org/series/LRHUTTTTJPM156S) website.
+It's a really fantastic source with loads of raw data from around the world that you can download (in Excel, .csv, .png, PowerPoint, and .pdf formats), I will definitely be coming back here for other articles!
+This dataset comprises of the harmonized monthly unemployment rate for ALL persons in Japan.
+There was another dataset for Aged 15-64 however that one only went back to January of 1970.
+I wanted to go back to 1960 (or better 1945) for a better look at Japan's post-war history and economic recovery so I went with this one instead.
+For a more in-depth analysis I would hunt down some Japanese sources but for today we are just focusing on the simple **ggplot2** graph.

 For the dataset about the Prime Ministers of Japan I went to Wikipedia, a source that's pretty reliable and easy to use.
-Normally, I would web-scrape the information using **rvest** however, I did not know how to scrap multiple tables at once (as the Prime Ministers were divided into individual tables according to the reigning Emperor) so I created it manually.
+Normally, I would web-scrape the information using the **rvest** package however, I did not know how to scrap multiple tables at once (as the Prime Ministers were divided into individual tables according to the reigning Emperor) so I created it manually.
 Thankfully this didn't take too long!

 ``` r
 prime_ministers <- data.frame(